macalinao/ian-website/posts/2016-01-15-the-power-of-high-level-abstractions.md

 }
 ```

-Using the Monoid, the fold in the above function may be rewritten as so:
+Using the `Monoid`, the `fold` in the above function may be rewritten as so:

 ```scala
 def sum(queries: List[Query]): Future[Sum] = {